sldelay/responsive_portfolio/README.md

 ### My Approach
 I chose to use Materialize CSS instead of Bootsrap.

-I used the same content from my first portfolio page and used Materialze grid to structure the layout of the page.
+I used the same content from my first portfolio page and used Materialize grid to structure the layout of the page.

 I used Chrome Dev Tools to test out the sites responsive layout and adjust breakpoints.

-I did need to use a few media queries to make minor adjustemts at specific screen sizes.
+I did need to use a few media queries to make minor adjustments at specific screen sizes.